 Activity/ sports specific exercises, activity modification, increasing joint proprioception, stability training, general conditioning (strength/ cardiovascular training) can help mitigate the risk of these types of injury.

 The treatment offered may vary depending on the nature and severity of the injury.
-Photobiomodulation/ laser therapy can help increase the rate of tissue repair and can help minimize the persistent effects of scar tissue accumulation maximise the potential of long term beneficial outcomes.
-Chiropractic care and acupuncture may also be implemented to minimize barriers to recovery such as surrounding tight and problematic musculature/ other tissues, as well as, improving proper alignment/ coordination of structures thus reducing overall stress acting on the body.
+Photobiomodulation/ laser therapy can help increase the rate of tissue repair and help minimize the persistent effects of scar tissue accumulation, thus maximising the potential of long term beneficial outcomes.
+Chiropractic care, acupuncture, the Ultralign Intrument and rehabilitation protocols may also be implemented while managing these conditions to accelerate healing time and minimize barriers to recovery.

 For immediate self-care of a sprain, try the R.I.C.E. approach — rest, ice, compression, elevation: